A local monument with a global ambition | Find peace here 24/7

 This Journal is a collection of items drafted, written or gathered since 2017 when a tree in Woodbridge UK was named as the Suffolk town’s 'Tree for Peace'.

-Since then Peace has continued to fall globally in the face of widespread and increasingly degenerate endeavours to resolve conflicting ambitions by force.
+Since then Peace has continued to fall globally as a result of widespread and increasingly degenerate endeavours by nations and individuals to resolve conflicting ambitions by force.

-The architect of the world's biggest Peace Monument ( it's as tall as 4 kilometers at full stretch ) suggested that improving Peace may be as simple as more of us thinking and talking about peace more often.
+However, the architect of the world's largest Peace Monument ( on a good day in Reykjavik it's many kilometers in height ) has suggested that improving Peace may be as simple as more of us thinking and talking about peace more often.

 .